 Ping pong, foosball and pool tables are available in each hall for student use.
 Students should contact a Hall Council member to sign out equipment.
 Resident students must forfeit their ID card as collateral for the equipment.

-Telephone, Internet and Cable Service
+Internet and Movie Streaming Service

 For information about registering your computer or mobile device on the NHTI network, visit the Technology Services tab on the myNHTI portal.
 (Click myNHTI at the top of this or any page of the website to access the portal.
 If you need help logging in to the portal, click Login Help, also at the top of the page.
 Note that you must be a registered NHTI student or faculty/staff member to access the portal.)

 Each residence hall is equipped with at least one television lounge.
-Each TV is equipped with basic cable.

 Are located in the residence areas for your convenience.
 Vandalism may result in the removal of these machines.